thelexiconlab/forager/README.md

 ### Util Functions (Data Preprocessing)

 The source code for this data preprocessing method can be found inside `forager/utils.py`.

-Prepare Data Function
+**prepareData function**
 - The data preparation function cleans and reformats the fluency list data provided by the user.
-It takes in a path to data in the form of a file in which the first column contains a participant ID and the second contains one response item.
+- It takes in a path to data in the form of a file in which the first column contains a participant ID and the second contains one response item.
 The first row is assumed to be a header.
+Each row should be on its own line.
-If the file has more than two columns, users will be given the option to use the third as the timepoint for the fluency list (i.e., if a participant has multiple lists).
+- If the file has more than two columns, users will be given the option to use the third as the timepoint for the fluency list (i.e., if a participant has multiple lists).
 Accepted delimiters separating the columns include commas, tabs, semicolons, pipes, and spaces.
-Each row should be on its own line.
-The function checks for any items outside of the vocabulary set used in the lexical metrics (OOV items).
+- The function checks for any items outside of the vocabulary set used in the lexical metrics (OOV items).
 If a reasonable replacement is found for an OOV item, the item will be automatically replaced with the closest match.
-To handle all other OOV words, the user will be given three options.
-First, they can truncate the fluency list at the first occurrence of such a word.
-Second, they can exclude any such words but continue with the rest of the list, as if that word was never produced.
-Third, the word can be assigned a mean semantic vector, mean phonological similarity, and 0.0001 frequency.
-A file outlining the edits made to the original data will be saved.
+- To handle all other OOV words, the user will be given three options.
+First, they can *truncate* the fluency list at the first occurrence of such a word.
+Second, they can *exclude* any such words but continue with the rest of the list, as if that word was never produced.
+Third, the word can be assigned a mean semantic vector (denoted by *UNK* in the vocabulary), mean phonological similarity, and 0.0001 frequency.
+- A file outlining the edits made to the original data will be saved.
 The fluency data is then reformatted into a list of tuples, each containing the participant ID and the corresponding fluency list.

 ## Development Notes